cpkb-bluezoo/gumdrop/README.md

 The gumdrop server provides a complete 2.4 servlet container.
 An example web application and configuration is provided in the web directory.
 There is also a Manager web application that can be used to administer the container.
-Complete support for later version of the servlet specification is under development.
+Complete support for version 4.0 of the servlet specification is under development.

 The gumdrop logo is a gumdrop torus, generated using [POV-Ray](http://www.povray.org/).